learndeep2019/CertifyDRR/README.md

     ```

-## Certificate and Bounds
+## Comparison of Bounds
-* The empirical gap between adversarial risk and lipschitz regularised empirical risk (Figure 2 in the paper):
+* The empirical gap between adversarial risk and lipschitz regularised empirical risk (Figure 3 in the paper):
     ```
     run testbounds/at_certificate.m
     ```
-* Comparison between our new bound and RKHS norm bound (Figure 3 in the paper):
+* Comparison between our new bound and RKHS norm bound (Figure 4 in the paper):
     ```
     run testbounds/gap_simulation_binary.m
     ```